PSI-Rockin/DobieStation/README.md

 DobieStation takes two arguments from the command line: the name of the BIOS file, and the name of an ELF file.

+### PS2 Homebrew
+Want to test DobieStation?
+Check out this repository: https://github.com/PSI-Rockin/ps2demos

+Compatibility not guaranteed, but some demos do work.

 ## Contributing
 First, review the [Contribution Guide](../master/CONTRIBUTING.md).
 Once you have done so, take a look at the [Task List](../master/TASKS.md) and pick something that interests you.